CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 ## Subtree JSON Files

+A **subtree JSON file** describes where the availability information for a single subtree is stored.

+Each subtree JSON file contains the following information:

+* The location of a bitstream for tile availability (if not `constant`)
+* The location of a bitstream for content availability (if not `constant`)
+* The location of a bitstream for child subtree availability (if not `constant`)

 ### Buffers and Buffer Views

+OUTLINE:
+- Which spec to reference?
+3DTILES_binary_buffers or core metadata?

 ### Morton Order

 ### Availability Encoding

-OLD ---

-These bit vectors are packed in binary using a format described in the [Boolean Data section](https://github.com/CesiumGS/3d-tiles/blob/3d-tiles-next/specification/Metadata/0.0.0/README.md#boolean-data) of the Cesium 3D Metadata Specification.
-This bit vector is stored in a [buffer](#buffers-and-bufferviews) and referenced using a `bufferView` JSON property.
+Availability bitstreams are packed in binary using the format described in the [Boolean Data section](https://github.com/CesiumGS/3d-tiles/blob/3d-tiles-next/specification/Metadata/0.0.0/README.md#boolean-data) of the Cesium 3D Metadata Specification.

-However, storing a bit for every node in a tree can add up.
-This is especially true when every entity exists (a bit vector with all 1s) or no entity exists (all 0s).
-To help reduce the cost in these two cases, specifying `constant: 1` or `constant: 0` can be used in place of the bit vector to save memory.

----
+Each availability bitstream must be stored as a separate `bufferView`, but multiple `bufferViews` may be stored in a single `buffer`.

 ## Tileset JSON